madebywild/wildplate/readme.md

 These centralized variables can be imported regularly by importing the js file wherever you need it, but most importantly are available automagically in your `.scss` files as well!

+Note that at the moment you always have to restart the `wildplate start` dev process after editing the vars file, we'll work on removing that restriction.

 ## Styling

 ### CSS Modules